 Causes of supination

 Supination usually comes in inheritance: an inherited problem with the structure of your foot.
-It can also be caused by weakness in certain muscles of your foot, ankle, and leg.
+Weakness in certain muscles of your foot, ankle, and leg can also cause supination.
 This may be due to:

 Impact of supination

 In supination, the case is a little different.
 The foot does not pronate enough at the toe-off stage, resulting in the ultimate pressure on the outer edge and small toes.